John Hamilton (footballer, born 1876): FC Barcelona

+International career

+In 1903, Hamilton played several friendly matches between teams made up of the best players in Barcelona, contesting the position of goalkeeper with the likes of Joaquim Carril, Emilio Rudolf Gass, and Arthur Witty.
+On 24 September 1903, he played in a test match between two "Barcelona teams" that was meant to decide who would integrate the first selection of the Catalonia national team the following year.

 Refereeing career

-Hamilton began his refereeing career in 1900, when he was still an active player at Escocès FC, overseeing one of the games of the said club against FC Catalá on 25 February 1900.
-He then oversaw a match between Barcelona and Franco-Española on 7 April 1901.
-In 1902 the Official College of Catalan Referees was created by Catalan Football Federation, and Hamilton from Hispania was elected as the entity's first-ever president.
+Hamilton began his refereeing career in 1900, when he was still an active player at Escocès FC, overseeing one of the games of the said club against Català FC on 25 February 1900.
+He then oversaw a Copa Macaya match between Barcelona and Franco-Española on 7 April 1901.
+On 23 November, he officiated a friendly between Barcelona and the officers of the British cruise ship HS Calliope, which ended in a 4–0 win to the former.
+In 1902 the Official College of Catalan Referees was created by Catalan Football Federation, and Hamilton of Hispania was elected as the entity's first-ever president.
+He also refereed two matches in the Copa Barcelona, both between Barcelona and Club Español, and both ending in 2–2 draws, which just happen to be the only matches that Barça failed to win in that tournament.

-After ending his playing career, Hamilton became a referee full-time, whose most important task was to referee the matches of the Catalan championship, and if available, the Copa del Rey.
-In fact, he refereed tens of championship matches and he was the referee of the 1912 Copa del Rey Final between FC Barcelona and Sociedad Gimnástica, which ended in a 2–0 victory in favor of his former club.
+After ending his playing career in 1904, Hamilton became a referee full-time, whose most important task was to referee the matches of the Catalan championship, and if available, the Copa del Rey.
+In fact, he refereed tens of championship matches, and in 1912, aged 36, he was the referee of the Copa del Rey Final between FC Barcelona and Sociedad Gimnástica, which ended in a 2–0 victory in favor of his former club.

+Death

+Hamilton died in Darvel, East Ayrshire on 10 April 1947, at the age of 71.